IkerChi/ResearchMethodsL7/README.md

      "tidyverse","rstatix","effectsize","broom",
      "patchwork","readr","ggplot2","knitr","rmarkdown"
    ))
+3. **Each script begins with a small Setup block (packages, paths, set.seed()).**
+ - Edit file paths to point to your data.
+ - Run the script top → bottom.

 Each script begins with a small Setup section (packages, paths, and set.seed()); edit the paths to point to your data.
 Repository structure